Clarence R. Wyatt

 He was the first recipient of Centre’s Young Alumnus Award, and he twice received the C. Eric Mount Award, presented to the faculty member who makes the greatest contributions to student life outside the classroom.
 Wyatt has also received awards from Centre for outstanding teaching and for extraordinary leadership in the life of the college.

-Starting in 2000, Wyatt served as the election night commentator for the ABC television affiliate in Lexington, Ky., but it is the issue of America’s involvement in the Vietnam War in which Wyatt has most distinguished himself as a scholar.
-He is the author of “Paper Soldiers: The American Press and the Vietnam War,” an acclaimed book about U.S. press coverage of the war.
-He co-edited “The Vietnam Era,” a digital collection of essays and primary sources, and has contributed chapters and essays to several collections on the Vietnam War.
-Most recently, he co-edited “Media and Propaganda in Wartime America,” a two-volume encyclopedia.
+Wyatt has distinguished himself as a scholar of America’s involvement in the Vietnam War.
+He is the author of Paper Soldiers: The American Press and the Vietnam War, an acclaimed book about U.S. press coverage of the war.
+He co-edited The Vietnam Era, a digital collection of essays and primary sources, and has contributed chapters and essays to several collections on the Vietnam War.
+Most recently, he co-edited Media and Propaganda in Wartime America, a two-volume encyclopedia.
 Wyatt has also spoken at conferences on a wide variety of topics related to American politics, diplomacy, journalism, and the Vietnam War.
 As a Fulbright Fellow, Wyatt taught Vietnamese and U.S. history at Hanoi University in 2012.

 Centre’s surrounding community also benefited from Wyatt’s expertise.
 In 1986, he co-founded Heart of Danville, which was recognized by the National Trust for Historic Preservation as the nation’s outstanding Main Street program in 2001.
 He was active in a number of other civic organizations.